Andre3000TW/player-assistant/README.md

 Click the video to enable Player Assistant.
 Note that Player Assistant is activated only when the video is selected.

 ### Keyboard shortcuts
-When Player Assistant is enabled and the video is selected(for normal websites), you can use following shortcuts for a specific action.
+When Player Assistant is enabled and the video is selected, you can use following shortcuts for a specific action.
 Also note that some players icon wouldn't react to actions taken by Player Assistant, but that doesn't mean actions haven't been taken.
 + Shortcuts for **normal websites**
     | Shortcut                  | Action                                     |
     |---------------------------|--------------------------------------------|